‘RHONJ’ Star Jennifer Aydin Defends Husband Bill After The Plastic Surgeon Brought Home A Coronavirus Test

 While Jennifer was diagnosed with COVID-19 last week, she has been feeling better in the days since she shared the news with her Instagram followers.

 As The Inquisitr previously reported, Jennifer first confirmed her COVID-19 diagnosis online on April 8.
-At the time, Jennifer explained that she had been sick for 10 days with symptoms including fatigue, sweating, and chills.
-She also revealed that it had been extremely difficult for her to be staying away from her children.
+At the time, the RHONJ star said that she had been sick for 10 days with several of the disease’s symptoms, including fatigue, sweating, and chills.
+She also revealed that it had been extremely difficult for her to stay away from her children.

 “I’m taking my vitamins and drinking hot liquids.
 We’ll all get through this,” she shared.